macnum/100-days-of-code/rrt1-log.md

 ### R1D2
 Spent about three hours watching js udemy course by both brad traversy and code with - currently tring to build a shopping list app

+### R1D3
+Spent about 2 hours building a shopping list app by following along a  udemy tutorial

+### R1D4